Azure/data-api-builder/docs/authorization.md

 }
 ```

-To simplify permission definition, it is assumed that if there are no specific permissions for the `authenticated` role, then the permission defined for the `anonymous` role are used.
-The `book` configuration shown before will therefore allow any anonymous or authenticated request to perform read operations on the book entity.
-If only authenticated request should be able to perform a read operation on the book entity, then the following configuration must be used:
+To simplify permissions definition on an entity, it is assumed that if there are no specific permissions for the `authenticated` role, then the permission defined for the `anonymous` role are used.
+The `book` configuration shown before will therefore allow any anonymous or authenticated requests to perform read operations on the `book` entity.
+If only authenticated requests should be able to perform a read operation on the book entity, then the following configuration must be used:

 ```json
 "book": {